 To meet the requirements under GDPR we have revised our client Privacy Notice to inform clients of how their personal rights will be applied to data held by WH Ireland Group plc.
 Please take the time to read the information below.

 WH Ireland Limited (“WHI”) is wholly owned by WH Ireland Group plc, the data controller.

 WHI is committed to protecting your privacy.

-This privacy notice explains how the Corporate and Institutional Broking Division of WHI uses any personal information we collect in connection with the services we provide.
+This privacy notice explains how the Capital Markets Division of WHI uses any personal information we collect in connection with the services we provide.

 We primarily collect information about individuals in the corporate client take on process, when conducting due diligence on corporate and institutional clients and individuals, and in the course of certain transactions.